TheGag96/jai-switch-example/README.md

 ## To do

-* Bindings for deko3d
+* Complete bindings for inline functions / macros in libnx and deko3d
-* Shader compilation through the build script

 ## Thanks to...